Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/07/state-of-agile-2015.md

 categories:
     - Process
 tags:
-    - kanban
+    - Kanban
-    - scrum
+    - Scrum
-    - xp
+    - XP
 ---

 This is a brief comment on the state of agile software development in 2015.